 The story of Alexander Bean and his fiendish family is one that generates real passion and debate: while some believe it to be legitimate history, inconsistencies in the story and the lack of documented evidence of Bean’s existence or even his trial and execution means that most historians are in agreement that it is more likely to be a tale.

-Louise Welsh talks to author Fiona Black about inconsistencies in the story and the origins of the name “Sawney”.
+Louise Welsh and National Library of Scotland curator Eoin Shalloo discuss similar stories, propaganda and Daniel Defoe.
 BBC World Affairs Correspondent Allan Little describes some of the key moments from his career and answer questions about what it is like to report the world in an age of conflict.
 Bill Boyd reads his poem Hogmanay, written in the style of Robert Burns.

 Nevertheless, it does raise the question of how and why such a story came about and who would be behind it?
 It first appears in pamphlets printed in 18th Century England.
 This was the time of the Jacobite risings and the English press at the time regularly portrayed Scots in a negative way, either as subjects of ridicule or as having a sinister nature.
 In The Polar Twins, Fiona Black describes the story as being “political propaganda” with the aim to “demonstrate the savagery and uncivilised nature of the Scots in contrast to the superior qualities of the English nation”.
 There is even speculation that Daniel Defoe wrote the Sawney Bean story.